 Many international residents aspire to study in Canada as an opportunity to bring their families with them and eventually migrate to this country in the future after completing their study program.
 Aside from living in a country that actually recognizes your efforts, you will also receive Canadian citizenship and a passport that will allow you to travel everywhere in the world without the need for a visa.

-The Student Direct Stream has made studying in Canada an even more appealing prospect for inhabitants of key partner nations.
-Another reason why Filipinos, in particular, are attracted to this program is the fact that the Student Direct Stream applications are typically processed in less than one month.
+The Student Direct Stream has made pursuing higher education in Canada so much more appealing for citizens of key partner nations.
+Another reason why Filipinos, in particular, are attracted to this program is the fact that the applications under this program usually only take less than a month to be processed.

 What You Need to Know about Applying under Canada’s Student Direct Stream – SDS Canada Student Visa Online

-In this guide, we share all of the things that you need to know when applying under the Student Direct Stream.
+In this guide, we share all of the things that you need to know when applying via the SDS Canada or the Student Direct Stream program.
 With this in mind, make sure to read the rest of this guide until the end to increase your chances of making it to Canada as an international student, and even bring your family with you.

-Students from the Philippines, China, India, Vietnam, Pakistan, Morocco, and Senegal have benefited from quicker processing of their applications to study in Canada through the Student Direct Stream, or SDS Canada as it is often called.
-Antigua and Barbuda, Brazil, Colombia, Costa Rica, Peru, St. Vincent and the Grenadines, and Trinidad and Tobago have all been added to the Student Direct Stream as of July 9, 2021.
+Students from China, India, the Philippines, Pakistan, Morocco, Senegal, and Vietnam have benefited from quicker applications processing through the Student Direct Stream, or SDS Canada as it is often called.
+The addition of Trinidad and Tobago, St. Vincent and the Grenadines, Peru, Costa Rica, Colombia, Brazil, and Antigua and Barbuda, has widened the scope of the Student Direct Stream as of July 9, 2021.

-Students from these countries who demonstrate upfront that they have the financial means and linguistic abilities necessary to excel academically in Canada benefit from shorter processing timeframes.
-The processing time for Canada’s Student Direct Stream is 20 calendar days.
+Residents from these partner nations who can show upfront that they have the financial means and linguistic abilities necessary to excel in studying in Canada benefit from shorter processing timeframes.
+The processing time for Canada’s Student Direct Stream (SDS) is 20 business days.

-Students who do not have all of the required information may still apply for a study permit through the standard process, either online or in a Visa Application Centre.
-Applications that match the standard study permit criteria but not the Student Direct Stream criteria may be processed according to the regular study permit criteria, but they do not receive the speedier processing that the Student Direct Stream provides (SDS Canada).
+Applicants who don’t have full access to additional information can opt to apply for a study permit through the standard process, either through a Visa Application Centre or online.
+Applications that fulfill the standard study permit requirements but not the SDS Canada criteria may still be processed according to the regular study permit criteria, but will not benefit from the quicker processing that the SDS Canada track provides.

 SDS Program Canada Eligibility